gortee/PKS-Lab/docker/README.md

 You can browse the the reposity by changing into the directory or by visiting the site.  (`cd PKS-Lab`)

-Let's start with a simple container from docker hub (https://hub.docker.com/) that will ping google.com three times then exit
+Let's start with a simple container from docker hub (https://hub.docker.com/)

 Run the following command: